 Comfort and Appearance

-If you don’t want to deal with the hassle of slipping dentures, ask our dentists if you’re a candidate for dental implants.
+If you don’t want to deal with the hassle of, ask our dentists if you’re a .
 Dental implants are embedded in the jawbone, which gives you the ultimate security while eating, chewing, and smiling.

 To be a candidate for dental implants, you’ll need to have sufficient bone density in your jawbone.
-Otherwise, there won’t be enough bone to keep the dental implant stabilized. must also have healthy immune systems so they can safely undergo the surgery to get the titanium posts embedded in their jaws.
+Otherwise, there won’t be enough bone to keep the dental implant stabilized.
+Candidates for dental implants must also have healthy immune systems so they can safely undergo the surgery to get the titanium posts embedded in their jaws.

 With dentures, on the other hand, you don’t have to meet any special requirements.
 Anyone who has experienced tooth loss can be a candidate for full or partial dentures.

-Our dentists in Grand Rapids, MI, can help you determine what option is best for replacing missing teeth.
+Our dentists in Grand Rapids, Michigan, can help you determine what option is best for replacing missing teeth.
 To request an appointment, call Advance Dental at (616) 956-9183.
 You may also fill out our online contact form and someone from our team will reach out to you soon.